Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-I QC Codes based on Double Covers of Type-II QC Codes

-The sum-product algorithm decoding performance of code $\code{C}''$ is shown in Figure~\ref{fig:decoding:performance:code:2} and compared to a randomly generated (four-cycle free) $(3,4)$-regular LDPC code of the same length and nearly the same rate. \end{example}
+The sum-product algorithm decoding performance of codes $\code{\tilde{C}}$ and $\code{\hat{C}}$ is shown in Figure~\ref{fig:decoding:performance:code:2} and compared to a randomly generated (four-cycle free) $(3,4)$-regular LDPC code of the same length and nearly the same rate.
+Actually, because the decoding performance of the codes $\code{\tilde{C}}$ and $\code{\hat{C}}$ is nearly the same in the simulated signal-to-noise range, only the decoding performance of the code $\code{\tilde{C}}$ is shown.
+For higher signal-to-noise ratios and correspondingly smaller word error rates we expect that the code $\code{\hat{C}}$ will perform better than the code $\code{\tilde{C}}$. \end{example}

-This process can now be repeated.
-Start with the type-I polynomial parity-check matrix $\matr{H}''(x)$ and form a type-II or type-III polynomial parity-check matrix $\matr{H}'''(x)$ from which a $2$-cover type-I matrix can be derived as above.
-Another method is to start with a somewhat dense matrix that has a large minimum Hamming distance and to take sequences of $2$-covers using the above method until a type-I polynomial parity-check matrix is obtained or a large minimum Hamming distance.
-We leave this for further studies.
+The polynomial parity-check modification methods of this and the previous sections can now be combined and iterated.
+For example, one can start with a type-$1$ polynomial parity-check matrix and form (by rearranging entries) a type-$2$ or type-$3$ polynomial parity-check matrix.
+From this, a $2$-cover type-$1$ matrix (that includes a few twists) can be obtained as discussed above.
+Instead of $2$-covers with twists one can also consider $M$-covers with $M > 2$.
+For such $M$, the nonzero $M \times M$ sub-matrices that replace the nonzero $1 \times 1$ sub-matrices can be suitably chosen so that they do not commute and so that consequently MacKay and Davey's minimum Hamming distance upper bound does not apply.